 Jacques Franck at the First E.C.C.O.
 Congress (European Confederation of Conservator-Restorers’ Organizations) and the A.R.I.
 (Associazione Restauratori d’Italia), Florence, Palazzo degli Affari, 29-31 May 1997, paper published in Italian in Kermes, n° 31, 1998).

-The Jacques Franck interview in L’Estampille – L’Objet d’Art, n° 328, 1998, following a worldwide survey in the art press about an eventual cleaning of the Mona Lisa.
+Jacques Franck’s interview in L’Estampille – L’Objet d’Art, n° 328, 1998, following a worldwide survey in the art press about an eventual cleaning of the Mona Lisa.

 Representing the Center in the « Journées AEC de la Couleur », Couleur et environnement, organized by the Association Européenne de la Couleur, Paris, 1999, Auditorium de la Grande Galerie de l’Evolution du Musée National d’Histoire Naturelle.

-The Jacques Franck article in Dossier de l’Art, n° 96, about Leonardo’s drapery studies, following the Louvre exhibition Léonard de Vinci, Dessins et manuscrits, Paris, May-July 2003.
+Jacques Franck’s article in Dossier de l’Art, n° 96, about Leonardo’s drapery studies, following the Louvre exhibition Léonard de Vinci, Dessins et manuscrits, Paris, May-July 2003.

 Participating as a Section Curator in Prof. Paolo Galluzzi’s exhibition La Mente di Leonardo.
 Nel laboratorio del Genio Universale, Florence, Galleria degli Uffizi, March 2006 – January 2007, under the High Patronage of the President of the Italian Republic.